What is Urinary Incontinence?

 The pelvic floor muscles form a sling from the pubic bone, laterally to the bones of the pelvic girdle that you sit upon, and posteriorly to the tail bone.
 These muscles must be both strong and flexible to support the pelvic organs and provide closure around the urethra and anus.

 If you experience any of these symptoms it is important to see your physician.
 Additional testing may be required, and a referral to a urologist, urogynecologist, and pelvic health physical therapist may be indicated.
-The good news is that most forms of urinary incontinence are curable, and you do not have to live with the symptoms.
+The good news is that most forms of urinary incontinence are curable using a combination of pelvic floor stretches with our without weights as well as other forms of therapy, and you do not have to live with the symptoms.

 Pelvic physical therapy is a front-line treatment to address weakness or poor coordination of the pelvic floor muscles that may be contributing to urinary incontinence.
 This noninvasive treatment is helpful for people of all ages and genders.